-The app and its subsequent version releases are usually launched during Rezatec visits to Mexico with farmers meetings organised at our partners facilities at 4 locations in Mexico.
+The app and its subsequent version releases are usually launched during Rezatec visits with farmers meetings organised at our partners facilities.
 One of our important version releases was V1.6 which was built with new improved features such as NDVI map of farmers' fields updated weekly using Sentinel 2 data, and availability of the app on the Android Google Play store.
-V1.6 was very popular amongst the Sugarcane and Wheat pilot farmers and was launched at ForoGlobal Agroalimetario, the largest agro food tech forum held in Latin America every year attracting 40-50k visitors.
+V1.6 was very popular amongst the Sugarcane and Wheat pilot farmers in Mexico and was launched at ForoGlobal Agroalimetario, the largest agro food tech forum held in Latin America every year attracting 40-50k visitors.
 The COMPASS Mobile App was originally launched in October 2018 in Puebla at an event where the President of Mexico was present.
 The presentation drew attention from a variety of potential stakeholders and the project was covered in the Mexican press which really helped to raise awareness of the COMPASS project.

-The next step is to launch Version 2.0 of the app to 100+ farmers in Obregon, the irrigation District of Yaqui Valley and where the largest wheat farmers association, AOASS, has volunteered to support us organising the event with CIMMYT.
+The next step was to launch Version 2.0 of the app to 100+ farmers in Obregon, the irrigation District of Yaqui Valley and where the largest wheat farmers association, AOASS, has volunteered to support us organising the event with CIMMYT.
+Due to Covid-19 all in country visits were stopped and a new solution had to be found.
+In October 2020 the first webinar was held which was supported not just in Mexico and Argentina but had a more global attendance, including New Zealand and the United States of America.
+The webinar was recorded and distributed to farmers via USB sticks through the in-country partners.